-Krakow's Christmas Market is a huge annual success.
+Krakow's Christmas market is a huge annual success.
 The largest in Poland, it attracts visitors from around the world.
-Market Square, always lively, becomes festive with carriage rides, Christmas decorations, and the smell of mulled wine.
-Christmas in Krakow is not to be missed!
+Main Market Square, always lively, becomes festive with carriage rides, Christmas decorations, and the smell of mulled wine.
+Christmas in Krakow is not to be missed.

-Warsaw's main Christmas Market is held in Castle Square, in front of the Royal Castle.
-Another Christmas Market can be found in front of the Palace of Science and Culture.
-These two markets make December a worthwhile month for visiting the Polish capital in December, when the city is at its most festive.
+Warsaw's main Christmas market is held in Castle Square in front of the Royal Castle.
+However, another Christmas market can be found in front of the Palace of Culture and Science.
+These festive markets are a great reason to visit the Polish capital in December, when the city is at its most festive.

 Wroclaw Christmas Market

 Wroclaw's Christmas, which dates all the way back to the 16th century, market is held in Wroclaw's Old Town among its historic sights.
 Children will love the market's fairy-tale forest, where they can watch fairy tales being acted out.
-With the increasing popularity of holiday markets in Poland means that the Wroclaw Christmas market sees more visitors each year, in turn encouraging more sellers to work stalls selling crafts, decorations, and tasty treats to stave off the chill.
+With the increasing popularity of holiday markets in Poland, Wroclaw Christmas market is seeing more visitors each year.
+This, in turn, encourages more vendors to work stalls selling crafts, decorations, and tasty treats that help stave off the chill.

-Torun is not as large as other cities in Poland, and so the size of its Christmas Market is reflective of this fact.
-However, with its medieval charm, Torun looks beautiful decorated for Christmas.
-So if you're in the area, there's no reason not to check out the small Christmas Market here.
+Torun is not as large as other cities in Poland, and the size of its Christmas market certainly reflects that.
+However, with its medieval charm, Torun looks beautiful when decorated for Christmas.
+So if you're in the area, there's no reason not to check out the small Christmas market here.
 Grab a mug of hot mulled wine and go shopping for tree ornaments that you can either bring home or give as gifts.
 This city is particularly well-known for its gingerbread, which they have been making it since the 14th century in traditional molds.

 Gdansk Christmas Market

-If you're in Gdansk during the month of December, be sure to stop by its Christmas market on Targ Weglowy to meet the Polish Santa, take a twirl on the ice skating rink, and see Christmas tree displays from around the world.
-Buy gifts made from amber harvested from the sea or find souvenirs that will remind you of your stay in this northern city.
+If you're in the port city of Gdansk during in December, be sure to stop by its Christmas market on Targ Weglowy to meet the Polish Santa, take a twirl on the ice skating rink, and see Christmas tree displays from around the world.
+You can also buy gifts made from amber harvested from the nearby Baltic Sea or find souvenirs that will remind you of your stay in this northern city.

 Poznan Christmas Market

 Poznan's main square is a lovely venue for a Christmas market.
-This market stands out with its international ice sculpture competition, the products of which are left standing until they melt, so make sure you don't dally if you want to see them!
+Every December, this market stands out with a nativity scene and the International Ice Sculpture Competition.
+The sculptures are left standing until they melt, so make sure you don't dally if you want to see them!